Custom Built Server Rack Crates

 Over the past few years Larson Packaging Company (LPC) has built thousands of rack crates to support the migration to cloud and next generation data centers.
 All LPC crates are manufactured in the USA in our Milpitas California facility.
 LPC also works with other suppliers to ensure that your rack crate can be manufactured to our standards and performance.
 To date, we have partnered with providers in the UK, and Memphis TN.
 In Milpitas, LPC maintains extensive inventory and can design and build rack crates on short notice in quantity.
 LPC will meet your timetable, and work to quickly resolve any issues if they arise.
 As your packaging partner we will work beside you in your supply chain, giving you reliability and flexibility for all your packaging needs.

-even on short notice, we have the production and materials capacity and access to specialty vendors to manage large scale orders
+Even on short notice, we have the production, materials capacity and access to specialty vendors to manage large scale orders.

-our crates are built to withstand the rigors and dampen the effects of the harsh shipping environment where safe handling is anything but guaranteed.
+Our crates are built to withstand harsh shipping environments where safe handling is anything but guaranteed.